salem-Berihun/cinema_booking/README.md

         Developed the Service layer (service package), including BookingService, which encapsulates core business logic and transaction management.

-        Implemented abstraction principles throughout the project, particularly through the use of abstract classes and interfaces.
+        Developed the abstraction layer package Implemented abstraction principles throughout the project, particularly through the use of abstract classes and interfaces.

     Salem Berihun

         Developed the Model layer (model package), including all core data entities such as User, Customer, Manager, Movie, ShowTime, Seat, and Booking.

         Ensured proper encapsulation, inheritance, and polymorphism within the model classes.